 8 Times Table

-The table of 8 denotes the result of multiplying the number 8 with other whole numbers.
-Remembering 8 times table develops memory skills, which is a transferable ability that will help students throughout their learning stages and in life.
+The 8 times table denotes the result of multiplying the number 8 with other whole numbers.
+Remembering the 8 table develops memory skills, which is a transferable ability that will help students throughout their learning stages and in life.
 Students who understand the table of 8 are usually more confident in their maths skills.
 A fun fact about the number 8 is that when you flip it becomes the symbol of infinity (∞).
-In this lesson, you will learn an 8 times table, that is, a multiplication table of 8 with whole numbers up to 20 and some tricks to memorize them.
+In this lesson, you will learn the 8 multiplication table with whole numbers up to 20 and some tricks to memorize them.

 8 Times Table Chart: